commercialhaskell/stack/doc/GUIDE.md

 michael@d30748af6d3d:~$ stack new helloworld new-template
 ```

-For this first stack command, there's quite a bit of initial setup it needs to
+For this first Stack command, there's quite a bit of initial setup it needs to
 do (such as downloading the list of packages available upstream), so you'll see
 a lot of output.
 Over the course of this guide a lot of the content will begin
 to make more sense.